Diffusion-limited aggregation on the hyperbolic plane

 \subsection{The Poincar\'{e} half-plane model}

 We denote the hyperbolic plane by $\HH$.
-For two points $p_1,p_2 \in \HH$, we define the hyperbolic distance between them by $d_H(p_1,p_2)$.
-In many cases, we will view the hyperbolic plane using the Poincar\'{e} half-plane model, which is the usual open half plane $\PH := \RR \times (0, \infty)$ (sometimes called the Poincar\'{e} half-plane) equipped with an embedding $H: \PH \to \HH$ and a distance function defined by
+For two points $p_1,p_2 \in \HH $, we define the hyperbolic distance between them by $d_H(p_1,p_2)$.
+In many cases, we will view the hyperbolic plane using the Poincar\'{e} half-plane model, which is the usual open half plane $\PH:= \RR\times (0, \infty)$ (sometimes called the Poincar\'{e} half-plane) equipped with an embedding $H\dvtx \PH\to\HH$ and a distance function defined by

-By slight abuse of notation, throughout this note we will sometimes allow ourselves to interchange freely between the roles of $p$ and $H(p)$, whenever the intention is clear from the context. \\ \\
+By slight abuse of notation, throughout this note we will sometimes allow ourselves to interchange freely between the roles of $p$ and $H(p)$, whenever the intention is clear from the context.

-For a point $p \in \PH$ let $B_H(p, r) \subset \PH$ be the closed $d_H$-ball centred at $p$ with radius $r$ and let $B_E(p, r) \subset \PH$ be the closed Euclidean-ball centred at $p$ with radius $r$.
+For a point $p \in\PH$, let $B_H(p, r) \subset\PH$ be the closed $d_H$-ball centered at $p$ with radius $r$ and let $B_E(p, r) \subset \PH$ be the closed Euclidean-ball centered at $p$ with radius $r$.
 We will often use the following elementary estimate, which follows immediately from formula (\ref{poincare}).

-\begin{lemma} For any $(x,y) \in \PH$, one has
+\begin{lemma} For any $(x,y) \in\PH$, one has

 \end{lemma}

 Another basic fact of which we will make use quite often is the invariance of the model to M\"{o}bius transformations leaving $\PH$ intact: